A library of co-created icons for social movements

 Our movements need more images!
 Social justice organizers have a wide visual vocabulary of protest — raised fists, barbed wire, marchers holding placards — but should we not also depict the world we are building in addition to the forces we’re resisting?
 How can we communicate concepts we hold dear; concepts like beloved community, allyship, and consent?

-The Vision Archive, a project initiated by And Also Too, brings together designers, artists, advocates, and community organizers to co-create images for the world we want to build.
-Visionarchive.io is like a “Github for visionary social justice images,” allowing users to upload images so other users can download and remix them and upload their new creations.
+The Vision Archive, a project initiated by And Also Too, brought together designers, artists, advocates, and community organizers to co-create images for the world we want to build.
+Visionarchive.io (active from 2014 to 2017) was like a “Github for visionary social justice images,” allowing users to upload images so other users can download and remix them and upload their new creations.

 The Vision Archive was conceived in 2014.
 As designers working within social movements, we were concerned by some of the trends we were noticing in movement imagery.
 On the one hand, clipart of raised fists and barbed wire had become visual shorthand for community organizing.
 On the other hand, some organizations were leaning towards more a more “professional” i.e. bland aesthetic in the hopes of seeming more credible to funders.
 We worried that these aesthetic directions did not do justice to the visionary work that organizers do.